-And black cumin can offer support here as well…
+And black seed oil can offer support here as well…

 Thymoquinone has been found to display anti-inflammatory properties comparable to that found in salicylic acid, the metabolite of aspirin.
 And studies have demonstrated that the oils from Nigella Sativa show pain-relieving effects comparable to Diclofenac sodium (a commonly prescribed pain medication).

-Research has also shown that thymoquinone has is a friend to the immune system.
-It’s considered an immune system modulator, may help balance the immune response and has anti-fungal and anti-pathogenic properties.
+Research has also shown that thymoquinone is a friend to the immune system.
+It’s considered an immune system modulator, may help balance the immune response, and has anti-fungal and anti-pathogenic properties.

-In fact, black cumin has been used to inhibit both gram-positive and gram-negative bacterial activity, suppress viral load, and increase the number and function of powerful immune cells known as T cells.
+In fact, black seed oil has been used to inhibit both gram-positive and gram-negative bacterial activity, suppress viral load, and increase the number and function of powerful immune cells known as T cells.

 #7 — Helps with weight loss

-Clearly, black cumin seed offers powerful, research-backed benefits to help naturally promote overall wellness.
+Clearly, black seed oil offers powerful, research-backed benefits to help naturally promote overall wellness.

 And there are a few ways you can use it.

-That makes it a good choice as a salad dressing or added to smoothies and coffee, like you might do with coconut oil or olive oil.
+That makes it a good choice as a salad dressing or added to smoothies and coffee as you might do with coconut oil or olive oil.
 However, if you’re like me, you may find the bitterness a little overpowering.

 When something is carried down over the years as a “remedy” — especially as long as black cumin seed has — there’s got to be something to it.
 But when the research agrees, it’s even better.
 For me, it’s just one more natural way to help keep those modern-day ills at bay.